zheminzhou/diverseClust/README.md

 ````
 at the moment.
 Change the values after the "=" symbol to the actual links to the files.

-# Usage:

-Use
-`
-    python diverseClust.py --help
-`

-To get help page

 # example:
 Run
 `````